pixl8/Preside-CMS/docs/developers/custom-fields.md

 - Listing screens of opted-in objects get **Add custom field** / **Custom fields**.
 - Creating a field is a short first step: label, key (autoslug), field type, data type, and listing/export options.
 The field is saved **inactive**.
 - Editing a field is type-specific.
-Related-record fields pick an object; aggregates pick a collection and function.
+Related-record fields pick an object; aggregates pick a related collection, method, optional numeric field and optional related-record filter (the same shape as data-viz metrics).
 - Lookup options and conditional labels are managed from dedicated tabs on the field’s view-record screen (listing table with add, edit and delete).
 - Activate the field from the edit screen when configuration is complete.
 - View record shows a **Custom fields** group.